pantoniou/yamldt/README.md

 Note the message about the type error and the pointer to the place where the reg property was defined.

-Finally, let's make an error that violates a constraint
+Finally, let's make an error that violates a constraint.

-Change the `spi-tx-bus-width` value to 3
+Change the `spi-tx-bus-width` value to 3.

 ```
 $ make validate